Met4FoF/npl-jitter-noise-removal-mcmc/README.md

    or update your copy via

    `git pull`

+1. Either use the provided [environment.yml](environment.yml) to create an appropriate virtual environment with the correct Python version and _agentMET4FOF_ and proceed with step 5. or take the manual installation steps
+1. Install Python 3.8
 1. Install _agentMET4FOF_'s most current version into your Python environment via

    `pip install agentMET4FOF==0.8.1`